 Since I don't have the experience of staying at all the hotels in Tokyo, I can't say which hotels have the best service or rooms - I can give you my views on the areas though.

-Our top pick: - Tokyo Station/Ginza area
+Top choice: - Tokyo Station/Ginza area

-By far, I will say that the area around Tokyo Station or Ginza is the best area to stay in Tokyo.
+For convenience the area around Tokyo Station or Ginza is the best area to stay in Tokyo.
 It's closer to Narita Airport (while still a good hour away) and the connection for the Shinkansen is just steps away.
 The hotels around Tokyo Station tend to be more expensive and there is less activity in the evening.
 A better solution is the Ginza area, which is a short taxi ride (less than 1,000 yen) or just 1 or 2 stops on the subway, if you have mastered how to use them.

 Nihombashi, Shimbashi, and Shiodome are all more or less in the same area, with the Tokyo Station a short taxi ride away.
 Choices range from high-end hotels such as Mandarin Oriental or the Conrad to the smaller "Business Hotels" under the APA or the Toyoko-Inn brand.